 I can assure you that there’s something to be had for everyone at Oregon WinterFest whether you attend with friends, your family or even on a date.
 Admission is only $10 and well worth it for a fun day of wintry activities.

-Where to stay: Eagle Crest Resort is the official lodging sponsor for the festival and are offering deals from $99 per night and $10 off golf green fees for the weekend.
-Click here for more details.
+Where to stay: Eagle Crest Resort is the official lodging sponsor for the festival and are offering lodging deals and golf green discounts for the weekend.